eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Add built in validators to current field
 - Fix and issue on Contact Title field, replace formControlTitle to formControlName, this was a replace title, sorry ☺
 - Disabled form submission if the form is no valid

+## Show error messages on form controls

+- Add some label properties to display on the template
+- Include elements to render errors base on validator rules